ajwdewit/pcse/doc/reference_guide.rst

 which is easier to handle than the ASCII files of the CABOWeatherDataProvider.
 Furthermore, a weather data provider is available that uses a simple CSV data format, :ref:`CSVWeatherDataProvider <CSVWeatherDataProvider>`.

-Second, there is a set of WeatherDataProviders that derive the weather data from the database tables implemented in the different versions of the `European Crop Growth Monitoring System`_ including a :ref:`CGMS8 <CGMS8tools>` database, a :ref:`CGMS12 <CGMS12tools>` database and a :ref:`CGMS14 <CGMS14tools>` database.

-Finally, there is the global weather data provided by the agroclimatology from the `NASA Power database`_ at a resolution of 1x1 degree.
+Finally, there is the global weather data provided by the agroclimatology from the `NASA Power database`_ at a resolution of 0.25x0.25 degree.
 PCSE provides the :ref:`NASAPowerWeatherDataProvider <NASAPowerWeatherDataProvider>` which retrieves the NASA Power data from the internet for a given latitude and longitude.